 Alsingace was among a number of high-profile government critics arrested as the government renewed its crackdown on dissent after pro-reform protests in February 2011.
 He was arrested on March 17, 2011, according to Al-Jazeera and the London-based Bahraini human rights organization Bahrain Institute for Rights and Democracy.

-On June 22, 2011, a military court sentenced Alsingace to life imprisonment for "plotting to topple the monarchy," according to the official Bahraini News Agency.
+On June 22, 2011, a military court sentenced Alsingace to life imprisonment for "plotting to topple the monarchy," according to the official Bahrain News Agency.
 In all, 21 bloggers, human rights activists, and members of the political opposition were found guilty on similar charges and handed lengthy sentences, the news agency reported.

 On his blog, Al-Faseela (Sapling), Alsingace wrote critically about human rights violations, sectarian discrimination, and repression of the political opposition.
 He also monitored human rights for the Shia-dominated opposition Haq Movement for Civil Liberties and Democracy.
-He was first arrested on anti-state conspiracy charges in August 2010, according to The Guardian, as part of widespread reprisals against political dissidents, but was released in February 2011 as part of a government effort to appease a then-nascent protest movement, according to PEN America.
+He was first arrested on anti-state conspiracy charges in August 2010, according to The Guardian, as part of widespread reprisals against political dissidents, but was released in February 2011 as part of a government effort to appease the nascent protest movement, according to PEN America.

-In November 2015, Alsingace was temporarily released to allow him to attend his mother’s funeral.
+In November 2015, Alsingace was temporarily released to attend his mother’s funeral.

 In 2016, a family member told CPJ on condition of anonymity, citing fear of retribution, that Alsingace had not been receiving adequate medical care, including for injuries caused by torture.